MysteriousGuardian/Blackridge-CTF/chapters/4_smb.md

 `sudo systemctl restart smbd`

 Then it was time for testing.
-I tried to access it from my host machine and I did come across an error, however I instantly knew what the error were.
+I tried to access it from my host machine and I did come across an error about denied access, however I instantly knew what the error were.
 During the SMB configuration, I've specified a user called "blr_anna" as in Blackridge Anna, but I've created a user called "anna".
 Names don't match and rejects my SMB connections.
 It was an easy fix, just change the SMB configuration to the correct user and I was all set.

 By using this path:
 \\(SMB's IP-Address)\anna